 By providing a detailed view of classification errors, the Confusion Matrix helps to understand the strengths and weaknesses of the model, thus strengthening the interpretability of the results.

 dCode retains ownership of the "Confusion Matrix" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Confusion Matrix" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Confusion Matrix" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Confusion Matrix" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Confusion Matrix" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Confusion Matrix" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Confusion Matrix" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.